ABC Books

 Reading Aloud

-The landmark report Becoming a Nation of Readers concluded that reading aloud is "the single most important activity for…eventual success in reading."
-Teachers agree, and they offer their thoughts on using read-alouds in classrooms across the grades.
+Reading aloud has been touted as "the single most important activity for eventual success in reading."
+Teachers agree -- and they offer their thoughts on using read-alouds in classrooms across the grades.

 Reading Response Journals

 A reading response journal is a notebook that students use expressly for "talking" -- thinking and writing -- about what they read.
-Response journals can help teachers assess students' comprehension and critical thinking abilities.
+Response journals can help teachers assess students' comprehension and critical thinking.

 "Responsive Classroom" Approach

-Developed by teachers, the Responsive Classroom® approach has a growing following.
-The approach emphasizes students' social and academic growth through morning meetings, organized play, guided discovery, and academic choice.
+The Responsive Classroom® approach emphasizes students' social and academic growth through morning meetings, organized play, guided discovery, and academic choice.

 Review Games

 Reviewing for tests can be a dreaded chore for both students and teachers.
-Education World, however, has gathered resources to help tired educators liven up review time.
-Students will enjoy these review games, and teachers will see the results in improved test scores.
+These resources will help tired educators liven up review time; students will enjoy the games, and teachers will see the results in improved test scores.

 Rewards